JuanCarlos-TiqueRangel/leo_ar_follower/README.md

 ## The Task
 Your task is to create a ROS package that utilizes the topics published by the LeoRover and the ar_track_alavar package to have the robot follow an ARTag as it moves.
-The video below shows the desired behavior from the robot in the rear that is following the ARTag.
+The video below shows the desired behavior from the robot in the rear it follows the ARTag on the robot in the front.

 https://github.com/DiscoverCCRI/ROSTest/assets/102448637/b7992c15-5749-4851-ba19-3dd5d004828d